TorchLean: Formalizing Neural Networks in Lean: : a PyTorch style front end with a single semantic target

 This interface includes: (i) ring-like arithmetic (\texttt{Add/Sub/Mul/Div/Neg}) used throughout linear algebra and losses; (ii) order structure (\texttt{LT/LE} and decidability) needed for conditionals and piecewise primitives (e.g., ReLU, \texttt{max/min}); (iii) constants (\texttt{Zero/One}) and numeric literals (\texttt{Numbers}); and (iv) transcendental functions (\texttt{MathFunctions}, e.g., \texttt{exp}, \texttt{log}, \texttt{tanh}, \texttt{sqrt}, \texttt{sin}, \texttt{cos}).
 By making the required scalar operations explicit, we can state and reuse theorems without committing to a particular numeric representation: a lemma proved for \texttt{Context a} specializes uniformly to $\mathbb{R}$, executable float models, and rounding/interval domains used by verification.

-\textbf{Graph IR structure (why SSA/DAG).} Our verification substrate is an op-tagged SSA/DAG intermediate representation (IR) with explicit node kinds and output shapes.
-The key point is not that the IR is elaborate; it is that it is the \emph{single semantic target} reused across execution, differentiation, and verification.
-More precisely, the IR is (i) \emph{op-tagged} so each node carries an explicit primitive identifier (an opcode) and any parameters needed to interpret it, and (ii) in \emph{SSA/DAG form} so each intermediate value is defined exactly once and dataflow is acyclic.
+\textbf{Graph IR structure (why SSA/DAG).} Our verification substrate is an operator-tagged SSA/DAG intermediate representation (IR) with explicit node kinds and output shapes.
+The IR is intentionally simple: it is the \emph{single semantic target} reused across execution, differentiation, and verification.
+More precisely, the IR is (i) \emph{operator-tagged} so each node carries an explicit primitive identifier (an opcode) and any parameters needed to interpret it, and (ii) in \emph{SSA/DAG form} so each intermediate value is defined exactly once and dataflow is acyclic.

 \emph{Why a DAG?} Most verifier pipelines (IBP/LiRPA/CROWN) operate on feedforward computation graphs: sound bounds are propagated along edges, which requires a well-defined evaluation order.
 A DAG gives exactly this: nodes admit a topological order, so evaluation and bound propagation are deterministic and total.
 This also makes proofs modular: semantic properties can be established by induction over the node list (SSA order), and verification passes can be defined as simple forward (or forward+backward) sweeps over the same graph object.
-Cycles and implicit control flow, by contrast, would require separate fixpoint semantics (and additional invariants) for both execution and verification; \TorchLean{} handles such behavior by \emph{reification} into finite graphs when needed (e.g., unrolling a fixed-length recurrent cell).
+Cycles and implicit control flow, by contrast, require separate fixpoint semantics (and additional invariants) for both execution and verification; \TorchLean{} handles such behavior by \emph{reification} into finite graphs when needed (e.g., unrolling a fixed-length recurrent cell).

 \emph{Why SSA?} SSA (static single assignment) ensures every intermediate value has a unique definition.
 This simplifies both implementation and reasoning: backpropagation and certificate checking can attach metadata (values, bounds, dual variables) to node IDs without ambiguity, and gradient contributions from multiple consumers are accumulated by summation in the reverse sweep.
-SSA therefore makes “what does this gradient/bound refer to?” a structural property of the IR.
+SSA therefore makes ``what does this gradient/bound refer to?'' a structural property of the IR.

 \textbf{Core definition.} Each node records: (i) an operation kind, (ii) the IDs of its parent nodes (its inputs), and (iii) a declared output shape.
 OpKinds carry any parameters required for interpretation (e.g., \texttt{conv2d} stores channel counts, kernel size, stride, padding; \texttt{softmax} stores an axis).